Ashoka India Equity Trust Issues New Shares at Premium - TipRanks.com

 - Make smarter investment decisions with TipRanks' Smart Investor Picks, delivered to your inbox every week.

-An announcement from Ashoka India Equity Investment Trust Plc ( (GB:AIE) ) is now available.
+Ashoka India Equity Investment Trust Plc ( (GB:AIE) ) has provided an update.

-Ashoka India Equity Investment Trust Plc has announced the issuance of 150,000 ordinary shares at a price of 284.00 pence per share, which is above the current net asset value per share.
-This issuance increases the company’s total share capital to 170,891,893 shares, providing shareholders with updated figures for regulatory reporting under the Financial Conduct Authority’s rules.
+Ashoka India Equity Investment Trust Plc has announced the issuance of 75,000 ordinary shares at a price of 284.10 pence each, which is above the current net asset value per share.
+This move increases the company’s total issued share capital to 170,966,893 ordinary shares, potentially impacting shareholder calculations under the Financial Conduct Authority’s rules.

 Spark’s Take on GB:AIE Stock